aceforeverd/vim-ccls/README.md

 Installation
 ============

 This plugin can be installed with any vim plugin manager.
+The [vim-yggdrasil](https://github.com/m-pilia/vim-yggdrasil) is a dependency and must be installed for hierarchy commands to work.

-One of the supported Language Server clients listed above needs to be installed and properly configured with ccls as language server in order for it to work.
+One of the supported Language Server clients listed above needs to be installed and properly configured with ccls as language server in order for this plugin to work.

 If you have not done it already, [build](https://github.com/MaskRay/ccls/wiki/Build) and